marcdime/Python-to-MS-SQL-server/README.md

 ...and save the extracted table into a .csv file

-**You must download the code python and compile the main file (init) to run the application. <br>
+**You must download the python code and compile the init file to run the application. <br>
-The core python file contains the extract data function and the trigger function which updates all the modification of the *SurveyStructure* and save the last version into a .csv file. <br>
+The core python file (main.py) contains the extracted data function and the trigger function which updates the extracted data due to any modification of the *SurveyStructure*.
+The app will save the last version of updated  *SurveyStructure* table into a .csv file. <br>
-The extracted data keep also updated following any change of the *SurveyStructure* update.
+The extracted data keep track of any change of the *SurveyStructure* table.
 The data is automatically saved into a .csv file.**

 Finally, demo with *jupyter notebook*.